jumphone/BEER/README.md

 This function implements the iteration of "Combine Two Batches".

-BEER compares each batch with the batch having the largest cell number.
+MBEER compares each batch with the batch having the largest cell number.

 The assumption is that the batch having the largest cell number has almost all cell-types within all batches.